-The Fund exists for the benefit of the patients in Fife, the staff of Fife Health Board and the staff and students of the former Fife College of Nursing, now Dundee University School of Nursing and Midwifery.
-Some are for specific purposes and certain Funds are held for individual wards and departments.
+The Endowment Fund exists for the benefit of the patients in Fife, the staff of NHS Fife and the staff and students of the former Fife College of Nursing, now Dundee University School of Nursing and Midwifery.
+There are numerous funds within the overall Fund, some are for specific purposes and certain funds are held for individual wards and departments.
 There are no specific restrictions on the General Funds held by the Board other than the principle of providing for the benefit of patients and staff.

-All Executive and Non Executive Directors of the NHS Board are Trustees of the Endowment Fund, which is a charitable fund administered separately from Exchequer and Commercial income and used for improvements in patient care, research, and improvements in patient and staff welfare.
+All Executive and Non Executive Directors of the NHS Board are Trustees of the Endowment Fund, which is a charitable fund administered separately from NHS funding from the Scottish Government and Commercial income and used for improvements in patient care, research, and improvements in patient and staff welfare.
 There have been no changes in objectives since the last annual report.